Creating a multivariate test email activity

 Multivariate Test on Subject Lines

-To test multiple content block variations, simply click the 'optimize' link in one of your content blocks.
+To test multiple content block variations, simply click the beaker symbol highlighted below in one of your content blocks.

 Multivariate Test on Content Block